 \The Danish System of judging is designed to give the 4-Her a feel for their level of execution in a specific class.
-The Danish system judges the participants against a set standard for the specific competition and not against the other participants.
+This system judges the participants against a set standard for the specific competition and not against the other participants.
 Judging against a standard is designed as an educational tool.
 The purpose is to allow the participant to know what needs to be worked on and what they have done well, regardless of whom they are competing against.
-This also allows every 4-H member the recognition for hard work, as well as helps young people recognize the need to improve their skills.
+This also allows every 4-H member the recognition for hard work, as well as helps young people recognize the need to improve their skills

-Important Dates
+Important Dates to Remember

-Entry Registration Deadline: Tuesday, June 18, 2024
+Entry Registration Deadline: Tuesday, June 17, 2025

-Entry Check-In: Wednesday, June 26, 2024
+Entry Check-In: Wednesday, June 25, 2025, from 9:00am-12:00pm

-Entry Pick-Up: Friday, June 28, 2024
+Entry Pick-Up: Friday, June 27, 2025, from 8:00-10:00am